angular/angular/aio/content/guide/docs-style-guide.md

 <a id="from-code-samples"></a>

-### Compilable example apps
+### Example apps that are able to be compiled

 One of the Angular documentation design goals is that guide page code snippets be examples of working code.

 Authors meet this goal by displaying code snippets directly from working sample applications, written specifically for these guide pages.

-Find sample applications in sub-folders of the `content/examples` directory of the `angular/angular` repository.
+Find sample applications in sub-directories of the `content/examples` directory of the `angular/angular` repository.
-An example folder name is often the same as the guide page it supports.
+An example directory name is often the same as the guide page it supports.

 <div class="alert is-helpful">